Drug & alcohol rehab services for the armed forces

 A rise in prescription drug addiction in the Armed Forces

 In recent years addiction to legal prescription drugs has been on the rise amongst members of the Armed Forces.
 Distressing psychological trauma, which is common amongst servicemen and women following the completion of combat duties, has no doubt provided the impetus for prescription drug abuse in the Armed Forces.
-Such trauma can develop in to Post-Traumatic Stress Disorder (PTSD) which has itself been linked with alcohol and other substance abuse.
-Many of individuals find it difficult to cope with everyday tasks and feel they cannot seek help from with the Armed Forces and so turn to the bottle or drugs as a way out of their plight.
+Such trauma can develop into Post-Traumatic Stress Disorder (PTSD) which has itself been linked to alcohol and other substance abuse.

 Call us today on 0800 500 3129